 Read the full article here.

 Our studio has moved to 213 Sterling Road.
 Proud to be part of Toronto's rapidly changing Lower Junction neighborhood, we occupy a newly refurbished early 20th century factory building alongside galleries, workshops, design offices and even a crossfit gym.
-We will soon be joined on Sterling Road by the Museum of Contemporary Canadian Art (MOCCA), which will move into the Tower Automotive Building across the street in 2017.
+We will soon be joined on Sterling Road by the Museum of Contemporary Canadian Art (MOCCA), which will move into the Tower Automotive Building across the street.

 The most recently-completed of our growing portfolio of municipal operations centres is the subject of a feature article in the August issue of Canadian Architect.
 Author Hadani Ditmars writes that the project's "elegant yet unassuming design goes beyond the purely functional, effectively offering a new civic landmark for the burgeoning community."